VitalyaTereshchuk/Movies/README.md

-# Movies
+# 📽️ Movies 🎞️

-🏗️ Stack: SwifyUI, MVVM, Swift Concurrency, DI, PhotosUI, SDWebImageWebPCoder, SDWebImageAVIFCoder
+🏗️ Stack: SwifyUI, MVVM, Swift Concurrency, DI, PhotosUI, SDWebImageWebPCoder, SDWebImageAVIFCoder ( 🌐 API: Localhost (IMDb-based)  )
 ------------------------------------------------------------------------------------------------------------------------------
-Description movies:
+📝 Description movies:
 Using this app, you can find a movie you're interested in, view a synopsis, and add it to your favorites.
 You can also create a collection of your favorite movies for viewing.
 ------------------------------------------------------------------------------------------------------------------------------
-Instructions for receiving data through localhost
+⚙️ Instructions for receiving data through localhost
 ------------------------------------------------------------------------------------------------------------------------------
 Getting data from Localhost(Server) with the data movies(imdb) API:
 To download data from the local server, navigate to the MoviesAPIServer folder via the terminal (cd Developer/Movies/Movies/MoviesAPIServer) -> while in this folder, type swift run MoviesAPIServer & and then enter swift run BannerAPIServer &.
 This is if you need to run two local hosts at once (we recommend running two local hosts) -> wait for the full collection.
 To cancel one of the local hosts, you'll need to find the PID (process identifier) ​​holding the port -> enter the command lsof -i :8080 in the terminal (if your server is on 8080 by default).
 COMMAND PID USER ...